 Lyft, like Uber, is a transportation network company that allows users to request a ride through a mobile app.
-Lyft has not been around as long as Uber.
-The company formed as Zimride in 2012, but officially changed its name to Lyft one year later.
-Lyft, like Uber, has faced legal battles, although not as many as its competitor.
-However, Lyft also tries to shield itself from legal trouble and as such, those hurt by a Lyft driver must speak to a California Lyft accident lawyer who can help.Lyft’s Legal Battles
+Lyft has not been around as long as Uber; the company formed as Zimride in 2012, but officially changed its name to Lyft one year later.
+Lyft, like Uber, has faced legal battles from those who have been injured while using the service.
+Lyft tries to shield itself from legal liability and protect its bottom line, and as such, those victims injured in accidents with a Lyft driver must speak to a San Francisco Lyft accident lawyer for help obtaining the compensation they deserve.Lyft’s Legal Battles

 Lyft has not run into the major legal trouble that Uber has.
 The reason for this is that Lyft launched years after Uber.
 The company had time for Uber to pave the way for them in a new ride-sharing space, and learn from Uber’s mistakes.
 There also are not as many Lyft drivers on the road as there are Uber drivers.
-As such, Lyft has not had to face quite the number of lawsuits as Uber.
-However, that does not mean they have not had their share of trouble.
+Even so, Lyft drivers have been involved in a large number of accidents in which drivers, passengers, and others on the road have incurred serious injuries.

 Lyft has largely followed Uber’s business model, extending it to their Terms of Service.
 While Lyft has their own contract users must agree to before hopping into a ride-sharing vehicle, the language is largely the same.
 Lyft’s terms state that the company has no control over the quality or safety of the transportation, and that users essentially enter a Lyft vehicle at their own risk.